 At the end of the day, whether you pay off debt in 2 years and 3 months or 2 years and 8 months, it does NOT really matter.
 Even if it takes you 4 years instead of 3 years, who cares if you are still making progress and reaching all of your balanced financial goals.
 This is just my opinion, BUT I think we get so focused on our debt free date and forget that we CAN save, pay off debt, and spend on the things we value all at the same time.
 We don’t NEED to wait to save for a house until we are debt free.

 We can still go to a football game and enjoy the things we love, while we have debt.
 What is important is creating a balanced financial plan and sticking to it.
 You can set debt payoff goals, savings goals, and spending goals all at the same time.
 Yes, I said spending goals.
 For example, every year we buy season football tickets for my alma mater (the University of South Carolina).
 We save for them, add extra spending to our budget during football season months, and the spending doesn’t cause us any additional anxiety.

-If you need help creating a balanced financial plan or you want to go over what you are struggling with, click here to book a FREE coaching discovery call with me.
-I’d love to help you!
+If you need help creating a balanced financial plan or you want to go over what you are struggling with, click here to learn more about coaching.

 What We Track Financially

 1. Year Overview of Expenses